KJaddoe/dotfiles/README.md

 ### Compatibility

-I Mostly work on Linux using either WSL or a distro of Linux I try to keep it working in both Linux (no specific distro) and OS X, mostly because I use OS X at home and Linux at work.
+I Mostly work on Linux using either WSL or a distro of Linux.

-The CI also is also ran on Linux and OSX.
+# Installation

+The entire setup can be installed when you run `script/bootstrap`.
+This will also run the `_system` installation file.
+The system installation will install everything that is required to get my exact setup.

 # Personalization